diademiemi/CelestialMovement/README.md

 - Midair Dash

 ## Usage
+Players can configure the movement to their liking with the following commands, every preference is saved per player.
+The default is to have everything disabled.

 ### Wall Climbing
 Enable wall climbing with `/celestial wallclimb on`.
 Disable it with `/celestial wallclimb off`.